Topological instabilities in families of semilinear parabolic problems subject to nonlinear perturbations

-The possibility of creation of a discontinuity in the minimal branch by arbitrarily small perturbations of the nonlinearity, has played a crucial role in the proof of Theorem \ref{THM_Main}.
-This is made possible when the spatial dimension is equal to one or two, due to the following observation regarding a specific Poisson equation used in the creation of a discontinuity in the minimal branch such as proposed in \cite{Nao}.
+The creation of a discontinuity in the minimal branch by arbitrarily small perturbations of the nonlinearity, has played a crucial role in the proof of Theorem \ref{THM_Main}.
+This is made possible when the spatial dimension is equal to one or two, due to the following observation regarding a specific Poisson equation used in the {\mkrevb perturbation techniques of \cite{Nao}.}